marmelab/checkoid/Readme.md

 ```

 #### arrayOf
-Take a validator and return a new validator that apply it to every value in a given array.
+Take a validator and returns a new validator that apply it to every value in a given array.

 ```js
 import { arrayOf } from 'checkoid';